akulihin/King-of-the-Garbage-Hill/README.md

 # English

 **Game Description:**
-Six players drop random characters with unique stats and passives.
+Six players get random characters with unique stats and abilities.
 The players do not know who they are playing against.
 Each turn the player can attack someone or defend.
-Victories give players points by moving them up the table.
-The leading player wins after ten moves.
+Victories give players points moving them up the table.
+The leading player wins after ten rounds.
-Use your character's strengths to come first.
+Use your character's strengths to win!